pukkaone/pukkaone.github.io/_posts/2010-12-19-build-number-git-repository.md

 the build numbers don't have to be contiguous), so you can say to a customer, "If you have build number *N* or higher, then you have the fix to that bug."

-If your source code is in [Subversion](http://subversion.apache.org/), then an obvious choice for the build number is the repository revision number checked out to build the release.
-Getting a build number from [Git](http://git-scm.com/) is not so obvious.
+A commit to [Subversion](http://subversion.apache.org/) increments the repository revision number which identifies the state of the repository after applying the changes.
+If your source code is in Subversion, an obvious choice for the build number is the repository revision number checked out to build the release.

+Deriving a build number from [Git](http://git-scm.com/) is not so obvious.
+The SHA-1 hash Git uses to identify each commit does not have a naturally ordering.
+You can't tell just by looking at the SHA-1 hashes of two commits which commit comes after the other.
+So using the SHA-1 hash as the build number doesn't make sense.

 I'm going to outline a scheme using the
 [git describe](http://www.kernel.org/pub/software/scm/git/docs/git-describe.html)
 command, which counts how many commits are traversed to reach a tag.
 Create a tag pointing to some commit in the history.
 A likely candidate is the first